Yicong-Huang/Yicong-Huang.github.io/_news/announcement_11.md

 related_posts: false
 ---

-Our paper "Demonstration of Udon: Line-by-line Debugging of User-Defined Functions in Data Workflows" is accepted by SIGMOD 2024, demonstration track.
+Our paper "Demonstration of Udon: Line-by-line Debugging of User-Defined Functions in Data Workflows" is accepted by SIGMOD 2024, demonstration track!